Cheeden/tp/docs/UserGuide.md

 * `addplan 3 pl/2025-10-29|Review past chapters and then complete a practice paper` Adds a lesson plan on 29 Oct 2025 for the 2nd student.

+* `addplan 1 pl/2025-11-05|Warm-up: Quick quiz on last week's topics\nMain: Introduce quadratic equations\nHomework: Complete worksheet 5`
+Adds a multi-line lesson plan on 5 Nov 2025 for the 1st student.
+The `\n` will create line breaks in the viewlessons window.

 Expected outcome:<br>